whizkydee/vscode-palenight-theme/README.md

 Found something strange?
 Please report [here](https://github.com/whizkydee/vscode-material-palenight-theme/issues).
 A screenshot would be great for clarification purposes.
 Also, you might want to check out the [contributing guide](https://github.com/whizkydee/vscode-material-palenight-theme/blob/master/CONTRIBUTING.md).

+Love this theme?
+Support with a [few bucks for a cup of coffee](https://me.wallet.ng/mrolaolu).

 ## License

 This theme is released under the [MIT License](https://github.com/whizkydee/vscode-material-palenight-theme/blob/master/LICENSE.md).

 Designed with ❤️ by **[Olaoluwa](https://github.com/whizkydee)** in **[Lagos, Nigeria](https://www.google.com.ng/maps/place/Lagos)**.
 Go follow me on **[Twitter](https://twitter.com/mrolaolu)**.

+Please help out with [a cup of coffee](https://me.wallet.ng/mrolaolu)

-_Inspired by Equinusocio's Material theme for Sublime.__Inspired by Equinusocio's Material theme for Sublime._
+_Inspired by Equinusocio's Material theme for Sublime._